AmarisAI/incubator-superset/docs/security.rst

 Security
 ========
-Security in Superset is handled by Flask AppBuilder (FAB).
+Security in Amarisset is handled by Flask AppBuilder (FAB).
 FAB is a "Simple and rapid application development framework, built on top of Flask.".
 FAB provides authentication, user management, permissions and roles.
 Please read its `Security documentation